2.2 Summary of Material accounting policies

 The Company’s corporate assets (e.g., central office building for providing support to various CGUs) do not generate independent cash inflows.
 To determine impairment of a corporate asset, recoverable amount is determined for the CGUs to which the corporate asset belongs.

-In respect of assets for which impairment loss has been recognized in prior periods, the Company reviews at each reporting date whether there is any indication that the loss has decreased or no longer exists.
+In respect of assets for which impairment loss has been recognised in prior periods, the Company reviews at each reporting date whether there is any indication that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
-Such a reversal is made only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss has been recognized.
+Such a reversal is made only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss has been recognised.

-H. Employee benefits(a) Short-term employee benefits
+(a) Short-term employee benefits

-period in which the employees render the related service are recognized in respect of employees' services up to the end of the reporting period and are measured on an undiscounted basis at the amounts expected to be paid when the liabilities are settled.
+Liabilities for wages and salaries, including non¬ monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured on an undiscounted basis at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

 (b) Other long-term employee benefit obligations